Generating Revenue through Agricultural Inventory credit (GRAIN), 2016-2019

 Funder: Achmea Foundation

 To improve the income of Malian smallholder farmers though inventory credit and to reduce malnutrition in the Sikasso Region by promoting vegetable gardens.
-The establishment of a nutrition center and training to improve agricultural practices in the area will contribute towards this goal.
+The establishment of nutrition centers and training to improve agricultural practices in the area will contribute towards this goal.

 What we do

-EUCORD is responsible for improving the commercialization of the cereals in Mali.
-The primary beneficiaries of this program include 1,845 families in 3 areas, Zantiébougou, Faragouaran and Tiemala-Baniminotié.
-GRAIN is a two part project focused on improving agricultural practices- by introducing local farmers to improved cultivars and demonstrating improved methods of production and fertilization, as well as establishing a nutrition center that is locally supplied by diverse vegetable gardens.
+The primary beneficiaries of this program include 1,845 families in three communities, Zantiébougou, Faragouaran, and Tiemala-Baniminotié.
+GRAIN is focused on improving agricultural practices - by introducing local farmers to improved cultivars and demonstrating improved methods of production and fertilization, as well as establishing a nutrition center that is locally supplied by diverse vegetable gardens.
 EUCORD is also supporting farmers with the improved production and commercialization of staple crops through inventory credit or warrant.